 These sausage stuffed mushrooms are mushroom caps filled with Italian sausage, herbs and three kinds of cheese, then baked to golden brown perfection.
 An easy and elegant party snack that can be assembled ahead of time!

-Whenever I’m entertaining, I like to put out a hearty spread of appetizers including favorites such as fried ravioli and lettuce wraps.
+Whenever I’m entertaining, I like to put out a hearty spread of appetizers including favorites such as fried ravioli and chicken lettuce wraps.
 Sausage stuffed mushrooms are always a great addition to any menu and they’re a total crowd pleaser.

 - Don’t have parsley on hand?
 Try chives, thyme or green onions instead.